hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2970

-So the magician were assembled at an appointed time on a known day.
+So the magicians were assembled at an appointed time on a known day.

 # 2971